 The Visual Arts at Gonzaga can take many forms, from paintings to digital creations and almost everything in between.

 Students in our Visual Arts classes learn primarily through hands-on, participatory experiences.
 For example, as students progress through the curriculum of arts elective courses, they’ll experiment with dry media (such as graphite, charcoal, and pastel), painting, and sculpture, then move on to creating 3-D architectural models or computer generated art.
-Other offerings include classes in photography, where students learn to work in a darkroom, and communications design.
+Other offerings include classes in photography and graphic design.

-Additionally, students interested in sharing their work with the school community have a variety of outlets.
+Students interested in sharing their artwork with the school community have a variety of outlets and different ways to expand their skillset outside of the classroom.

 This corridor on the ground level of Cantwell Hall is designed to display visual pieces, including paintings, photographs, and other hanging art.
 The Cantwell Gallery features several displays throughout the academic year such as the Senior Art Exhibit and the Alumni Art Exhibit, as well as themed projects from Basic Art and Advanced Art students.